 For the Problem Pitching on Friday night – those who have a problem to pitch will do so in order of Groups and Themes as listed below.
 Attendees will hear these pitches and then mingle with those who pitched.
-The goal is to form teams and set up in your Group areas.

 What is the Texas Healthcare Challenge?

 What a healthcare hackathon or prize challenge is NOT:

 This being said, some of the above items will take place.
 Also, attendees may come with their business colleagues or startup team.
 If so, everyone must register separately.
 During the pitching session on Friday night, those who choose to do so can pitch a problem statement they’ve seen or experienced in healthcare.
 So, instead of pitching your company, product or service, you CAN pitch the underlying problem you are solving.

 NO. We will not be able to accommodate any uninvited guest or walk-ins as we have limited space.
 Only those who apply in advance, are accepted and registered, will be allowed to attend.